 AI Receptionists for Small Business: The Complete Guide (2026)

 An AI receptionist is software that answers your business phone with a conversational AI voice — it handles questions, takes messages, books appointments, and transfers urgent calls, 24/7, for $29–$300/month.
-For most small businesses, it replaces voicemail (which 80% of callers hang up on) rather than replacing a human employee.
+For most small businesses, it replaces voicemail (which 80% of callers hang up on rather than leaving a message) rather than replacing a human employee.

 This is the hub for everything we’ve published on AI phone tools for small business.
 Start with the section that matches where you are.